 About Me

-I am a PhD student in the Stephenson School of Biomedical Engineering at the University of Oklahoma, where I have the privilege of being advised by Professor Farnaz Zamani.
-My research focuses on computational and theoretical neuroscience as well as machine learning.
+I am a PhD student in the Stephenson School of Biomedical Engineering at the University of Oklahoma.
+I am currently advised by Professor Farnaz Zamani.
 Prior to this, I completed my undergraduate studies in Mathematics and its Applications at Sharif University of Technology.

 Feel free to reach out via email or X if you'd like to discuss research ideas or have a chat!